United States Nuclear Regulatory Commission - Protecting People and the Environment

 The RVID data was last updated in July 2000.
 There are no current plans to update RVID.

-Related Reactor Materials Embrittlement Data
+Related Reactor Vessel Materials Embrittlement Data